ai4se4ai-lab/YouTubeRetriver/README.md

-# YouTube Data Exporter
+# YouTube Data Exporter with AI Agents

-A web application that allows users to export their YouTube liked videos and watch history to CSV files using OAuth 2.0 authentication.
+A web application that allows users to export their YouTube liked videos and watch history to CSV files using OAuth 2.0 authentication, with additional AI agent analysis capabilities.

 ## Features

 - **Secure Authentication**: Uses OAuth 2.0 to securely access YouTube data with minimal permissions
 - **Data Export**: Export your liked videos and watch history to CSV files
+- **AI Analysis**: Analyze your YouTube data with intelligent AI agents for personalized insights
+- **Interactive Visualization**: See how the AI agents work together in real-time
+- **User Feedback**: Provide feedback to improve AI analysis quality
-- **User-Friendly Interface**: Simple, responsive UI for easy data export
+- **User-Friendly Interface**: Simple, responsive UI for both data export and AI analysis
 - **Privacy Focused**: Data is processed on your device and not stored on our servers

 ## Tech Stack